-- Bachelor of Science in Computer Science in Real-Time Interactive Simulation - Bachelor of Science in Computer Science in Interactive Media and Game Development - Bachelor of Engineering in Mechatronics Systems - Bachelor of Arts in User Experience and Game Design - Bachelor of Fine Arts in Digital Art and Animation
+- Bachelor of Science in Computer Science in Real-Time Interactive Simulation - Bachelor of Science in Computer Science in Interactive Media and Game Development - Bachelor of Engineering in Mechatronics Systems (last cohort AY2024) - Bachelor of Arts in User Experience and Game Design - Bachelor of Fine Arts in Digital Art and Animation

 DigiPen Institute of Technology Singapore was granted approval by ACCSC for its first joint degree program with Singapore Institute of Technology, Bachelor of Engineering in Systems Engineering (ElectroMechanical Systems).
 The first cohort of the SEEMS program started in Fall 2015.
-This program has since been renamed to Bachelor of Engineering in Mechatronics Systems for the AY 2021/2022 cohort onward.
+This program has since been renamed to Bachelor of Engineering in Mechatronics Systems for the AY 2021/2022 cohort onward. and the AY2024/2025 cohort was the last intake.